Learn the Skills to Write and Edit

-Steadily improve your capacity to write and edit, by experience and feedback from experienced professional writers
+Steadily improve your capacity to write and edit through this learning experience.
+Undertake writing and editing projects and receive valuable feedback from experienced professional writers.

-Grow your awareness of industry and opportunities; networking, and developing the sort of attitude that often makes a huge difference between successful and unsuccessful writers and editors.
+Grow your awareness of the writing industry.
+Develop opportunities through networking, and nurture the sort of attitude that often makes a huge difference between successful and unsuccessful writers and editors.

-Knowing why; and making the right career decisions can make all the difference to your future.
+Knowing why some writers fail and making the right career decisions can make all the difference to your future.
 Success in the publishing industry is not just a matter of being able to do the job.
 It is also very much dependent upon the attitude you have and the decisions you make.

 This course is different to many others, because it goes well beyond just teaching you to write and edit.
 It is an "experiential based" learning program; designed to get you involved with writers, editors and the publishing industry as you study and build those skills to work better with the written word.
 The industry is changing faster than ever; and will continue to change; and for ongoing success you need to become "connected" and remain "connected", so that you see and adapt to recent changes, and ongoing changes as your career moves forward.

-Note that each module in the Proficiency Award 3 in Professional Writing and Editing is a short course in its own right, and may be studied separately.
+Note that each module in the Advanced Certificate in Professional Writing & Editing is a short course in its own right, and may be studied separately.

 EDITORS NEED TO BE MASTERS OF COMMUNICATION